pooya-rostami/Hackathon-21/README.md

 Note: A list of repositories and a GitHub API token has to be provided in the notebook immediately after the imports for querying

 # Description:
-The script will query the repositories given in the list of repositories using Perceval, extracts the required data and stores it in < owner >_< repo >.csv format in /Data/ folder.
+1. The script will query the repositories given in the list of repositories using Perceval, extracts the required data and stores it in < owner >_< repo >.csv format in /Data/ folder.

-Then the user need to enter the file name < owner > _ < repo >.csv for which they need to predict the type of the account using BoDeGHa's trained machine learning classifier.
+2. The user can change the set of repositories for which they need to predict the type of the account using BoDeGHa's trained machine learning classifier.
+By default, all the recently queried repositories will be considered for prediction.
 The corresponding predictions will be stored in \Predicitons\ folder under < owner > _ < repo >.csv filename.

-Then the user need to enter a list of filenames in \Predicitons\ folder that need to be visualized using Kibana.
+3. The user need to enter a list of filenames in \Predicitons\ folder that need to be visualized using Kibana.
 Finally, follow the instructions given under Visualization section to work with Kibana.